-In a fit of rage after a match against Mr. Kennedy, Randy Orton complained to management about Kennedy’s unsafe nature in the ring after he was dropped awkwardly.
+In a fit of rage after a match against Mr. Kennedy, Randy Orton complained to management about Kennedy’s unsafe nature in the ring after being dropped awkwardly.

 Mr. Kennedy describes the day leading up to the moment he left Randy Orton dazed in the ring in an August 3rd, 2009 interview for Pro Wrestling Report on 540 ESPN Radio.